View David Browning's Obituary on scrantontimes.com and share memories

 Born in Scranton, he was the son of Charles and Joan Browning of Moosic.
 David graduated from Scranton Prep in 1976, and earned his degree in pharmacy from the Philadelphia College of Pharmacy and Science in 1980.
 In 2001, he furthered his education and received a Doctor of Pharmacy degree from Shenandoah University.

-In addition to his wife, Mary Jo, David is survived by his son, Jeffrey Browning, daughter-in-law, Danielle, and grandson, Noah; his son, Jonathan Browning and daughter-in-law, Kristi; sister, Terri Fulton and her husband, Chris; sister, Lisa Browning; brother by friendship, Joseph Gibbons and his wife, Maureen.
-Through marriage, he is survived by sister-in-law, Paula Masters and husband, Robert; sister-in-law, Eileen Haas and husband, Steve.
+In addition to his wife, Mary Jo, David is survived by son, Jeffrey Browning, daughter-in-law, Danielle, and grandson, Noah; son, Jonathan Browning and daughter-in-law, Kristi; sister, Terri Fulton and her husband, Chris; sister, Lisa Browning; brother by friendship, Joseph Gibbons and his wife, Maureen.
+Through marriage, he is survived by mother- and father-in-law, Dorothy and John Winckoski; sister-in-law, Paula Masters and husband, Robert; sister-in-law, Eileen Haas and husband, Steve.
 He also loved his many nieces and nephews, Adam, James, Eric, Allison, Kristen, Jennifer, Jacob and Colleen.

 In lieu of flowers, memorial donations can be made to the North Pocono Public Library, 1315 Church St., Moscow, PA 18444.
 His kind and empathetic nature can also be honored by supporting Joseph R. Biden Jr. this November.
 To share your fondest memories of David, please visit the funeral home's website or Facebook page.